SenseNet/docs.sensenet.com/content/concepts/fields/06-number.md

 - the minimal value has to be at least 1
 - the maximal value can be set up to 99.5 (remark that the Min and MaxValue can be defined by decimal number)
 - the data is displayed with 4 decimal numbers

+# React field controls

+Number field's default React field control is the Number control.
+On how to use it, see the [related docs](https://sn-react-component-docs.netlify.app/?path=/story/fieldcontrols-number--new-mode)